Noiredd/PEGAS/docs/upfg.md

 The first constraint can be easily and uniquely written in XYZ form as a vector normal to the target plane (we can use Euler formulas to calculate it knowing INC and LAN angles), explicitly describing where the orbit will be and what will be the direction of motion.
 Next three describe what the orbit will look like: knowing altitude (radius) and corresponding velocity and angle, we can draw an ellipse in a unique way.
-There's just one thing we cannot define: how will the orbit be rotated within the target plane (or, if we set the flight path angle to zero, assuming we burn out in perigee, what's our srgument of periapsis).
+There's just one thing we cannot define: how will the orbit be rotated within the target plane (or, if we set the flight path angle to zero, assuming we burn out in perigee, what's our argument of periapsis).
 If the rocket takes longer to reach orbit, it'll cover more downrange distance from the launch site, and hence the AoP will be larger (than for a rocket getting to the same orbit faster from the same launch site).

 ##### Linear Tangent Guidance
 Now we can start formulating the math.
-This section is meant more as an intuitive explanation than a mathematically rigorous paper, so we will not write any equations here (these can be found below in the Literature section).
+This section is meant more as an intuitive explanation than a mathematically rigorous paper, so we will not write any equations here (these can be found below in the [literature](#literature) section).

 As mentioned in the first paragraph on difficulties, there are two forces acting on the vehicle: gravity and thrust.
 We model gravity with Newton's inverse square function of position and thrust acceleration with Tsiolkovsky's rocket equation.